European Economic Community (EEC)

 The Treaty of Rome established the European Economic Community (Photo: EU Commission)

 Established with the Treaty of Rome in 1957 to create the so-called "common market" from January 1958.
-Now it belongs to the first pillar of the European Union.
+This was the first pillar of the European Union until the Lisbon Treaty abolished the pillars.

 Until 1972, the abbreviation EEC was used.
-Then it became EC, or European Community, under the 1992 Treaty of Maastricht.
+Then it became EC, or European Community, and EU under the 1993 Treaty of Maastricht.

 Links